banengaichanelle-afk/OG-ETH/docs/book/content/calibration/firms.md

 K_{g,m,t+1} = (1 - \delta_g)\,K_{g,m,t} + (1 - \phi_g)\,I_{g,m,t}
 ```

 where $\delta_g$ is the depreciation rate of public capital (the `delta_g_annual` parameter) and $\phi_g$ (`infra_investment_leakage_rate`) is the fraction of public investment lost to leakage.
-We set $\phi_g = 0.5$, matching the IMF DIG calibration of public-investment efficiency $e = 0.5$ for the average low-income country {cite}`Buffie:2012`.
+We set $\phi_g = 0.5$, meaning half of public investment is lost to inefficiency, matching the value used for the average low-income country in {cite}`Buffie:2012`.

 Public investment flow is set as a share of GDP, $I_{g,t} = \alpha_{I,t}\,Y_t$.
-We calibrate `alpha_I` as a five-year linear path from the most recent actual to the IMF ECF program's medium-term target, then hold constant:
+We calibrate `alpha_I` as a five-year linear path from the most recent actual to the medium-term target in Ethiopia's 2024 IMF program, then hold constant:

 | $t$            | 0     | 1     | 2     | 3     | $\geq 4$ |
 |:---------------|:-----:|:-----:|:-----:|:-----:|:--------:|
 | $\alpha_{I,t}$ | 0.040 | 0.045 | 0.050 | 0.055 | 0.060    |

-The $t = 0$ value comes from the [NBE Annual Report 2023/24](https://nbe.gov.et/wp-content/uploads/2025/06/Annual-Report-2023-2024.pdf), Section 3.5: general government capital expenditure was 467,457.6 million Birr against total expenditure of 1,120,077.3 million Birr, where total expenditure was 9.5% of GDP, giving $\alpha_I = (467{,}457.6 / 1{,}120{,}077.3) \times 0.095 = 0.0396$.
-The $t \geq 4$ value of 0.060 matches the [IMF ECF program medium-term fiscal framework](https://www.imf.org/en/Publications/CR/Issues/2024/07/29/The-Federal-Democratic-Republic-of-Ethiopia-Request-for-an-Arrangement-Under-the-Extended-552556) and Ethiopia's public investment rate in 2018/19 and 2019/20, prior to the recent fiscal consolidation.
+The $t = 0$ value comes from the [National Bank of Ethiopia Annual Report 2023/24](https://nbe.gov.et/wp-content/uploads/2025/06/Annual-Report-2023-2024.pdf), Section 3.5: general government capital expenditure was 467,457.6 million Birr against total expenditure of 1,120,077.3 million Birr, where total expenditure was 9.5% of GDP, giving $\alpha_I = (467{,}457.6 / 1{,}120{,}077.3) \times 0.095 = 0.0396$.
+The $t \geq 4$ value of 0.060 matches the medium-term fiscal targets in [Ethiopia's 2024 IMF program](https://www.imf.org/en/Publications/CR/Issues/2024/07/29/The-Federal-Democratic-Republic-of-Ethiopia-Request-for-an-Arrangement-Under-the-Extended-552556) and the country's public investment rate in 2018/19 and 2019/20, prior to the recent fiscal consolidation.

 ### Initial public capital to GDP ratio